-    While the best prevention and control against broadleaf weeds is to apply pre emergent every spring and early summer – and also establishing a thick, green and healthy lawn, broad spectrum weed killers are needed to completely eradicate the weeds down to the taproot.
+While the best prevention and control against broadleaf weeds is to apply pre-emergent every spring and early summer – and also establish a thick, green and healthy lawn, broad-spectrum weed killers are needed to completely eradicate the weeds down to the taproot.

-What makes broadleaf weeds even more challenging for DIY homeowners is the type of weed and their different life cycles of each undesirable plant.
-Knowing what weed you’re dealing with will determine which post emergent herbicide to use.
-Because we want to kill the weeds, not kill the grass.
+What makes broadleaf weeds even more challenging for DIY homeowners is the type of weed and the different life cycles of each undesirable plant.
+Knowing what weed you’re dealing with will determine which post-emergent herbicide to use, because we want to kill the weeds, not kill the grass.

 Broadleaf Weed Types

 - Perennial broadleaf weeds come back every year.
-They regrow every season from the same established root systems and live for more than two years.
-Some examples: broadleaf plantain, chicory, dandelion, ground ivy, and creeping oxalis.
+They regrow from the same established root systems every season and live for more than two years.
+Some examples are broadleaf plantain, chicory, dandelion, creeping charlie/ground ivy, wild violet, and creeping oxalis.

-- Biennial broadleaf weeds which live for two years and propagate via seeds.
-Examples are: wild carrot and yellow rocket.
+- Biennial broadleaf weeds live for two years and propagate via seeds.
+Examples are wild carrot and yellow rocket.

 Below are our best weed killers for broadleaf weeds.
-Keep a bottle of these post emergent herbicides on your shelf at all times for optimum weed control.
-Spot spray as needed to make sure your lawn stays broadleaf weed free, and healthy and green.
+Keep a bottle of these post-emergent herbicides on your shelf at all times for optimum weed control.
+Spot spray as needed to make sure your lawn stays broadleaf weed-free, healthy, and green.

 The Best Selective Weed Killers For Lawns

-EndRun, by Helena, is one of the more popular 3-way type selective herbicide used by professionals, and provides excellent control of broadleaf weeds.
+EndRun, by Helena, is one of the more popular 3-way type selective herbicides used by professionals and provides excellent control of broadleaf weeds.
 EndRun is ready to use as it has its own built-in surfactant, so no need of buying and mixing any separate nonionic surfactants, methylated seed oils, or adjuvants!

-EndRun provides equally as good results on weeds as similar products containing 2,4-D, Dicamba, MCPP, but at a lower cost and using less active ingredient.
-EndRun with Trimec is labeled for over 80 weeds!
+EndRun provides equally as good results on weeds as similar products containing 2,4-D, Dicamba, and MCPP, but at a lower cost and using less active ingredients.
+EndRun with Trimec is labeled for over 80 weeds including white clover.